Mike Havenaar

 Mike Havenaar (ハーフナー・マイク, Hāfunā Maiku) is a Japanese former professional footballer who played as a forward.

 Early life

 Havenaar's parents came to Japan from the Netherlands in 1986 when his father Dido signed for Hiroshima-based side Mazda FC of the Japan Soccer League (now Sanfrecce Hiroshima of the J1 League).
 His mother was an athlete and a former national champion in the heptathlon.
-His younger brother Nikki currently plays for FC Thun and has previously played for the U-17 and U-18 Japan national team as centre back.
+His younger brother Nikki currently plays for SV Ried and has previously played for the U-17 and U-18 Japan national team as centre back.
 The Havenaar family became naturalized Japanese citizens in 1994.

 Club career

 Havenaar began his career with the Consadole Sapporo U-15 side, where his father played and later worked as goalkeeper coach.

 When Dido moved to powerhouse Yokohama F. Marinos, Mike joined the Marinos youth side and promoted to the top team in 2006.
 Playing as a forward, Havenaar made his debut as a professional on 15 April 2006, against Gamba Osaka.
 Havenaar and his father are the first father-son combination to play in the J. League.

 He was loaned to second division club Avispa Fukuoka and Sagan Tosu and showed respectable results.